 VMs initialized with /ACTIVATE-VM-DEFINITION can also be monitored with job variables.
-Detailed information on this is provided in section "Working with VM definitions" on page 173.
+Detailed information can be found in the section "Working with VM definitions" on page 200.

 A prerequisite for working with job variables is the software product JV.
 This is contained in the software package OSD/XC.
 For more information on job variables, see the manual "Job Variables" [17], especially the section "Monitoring jobs/programs with job variables".